Back to Blog

 Frequently Asked Questions

 ATMs and payment options?
-While some vendors within the venue might accept card payments, it's always wise to have some cash on hand for smaller purchases or if card machines experience issues.
-ATMs are available in the city centre and in the West End, but it’s best to withdraw cash beforehand.
+While many bars within the venue may accept card payments, it's always wise to carry some cash for smaller purchases or if card machines experience technical difficulties.
+ATMs are available in the city centre and in some local shops in the West End, but they may not be immediately adjacent to the bandstand itself.

 Top Tips for Belle and Sebastian at Kelvingrove Bandstand